TheFrozenBrawler/Kalman-Filter---altitude-estimation/README.md

 - add P matrix reset to get rid of artifact in the filter
 - implement the filter in C
 - test with 2023 flight data
+- handling N/A data, especially in the apogee region